 Placement and Promotion of students

-Students are placed in their chronological age group.
+In most cases, students will be placed in their age appropriate year group with consideration given to their total years of schooling.
 Normal practice is for students to move automatically to the next year group.

 However, as stated in our admissions policy admission to one division or year level does not guarantee continued enrolment in the next school division or year level.
 Reenrolment is confirmed on a year-to-year basis, as we may not be able to meet the individual educational needs of a student with learning difficulties or who for other reasons is unable to access the curriculum as the student progresses through the year levels due to the increased level of academic requirements.